How Much Does It Cost to Develop IoT Software?

 Initial cross-platform development

 As we’ve already mentioned in previous sections, it’s crucial to understand what platforms you are targeting first.
-Basically, the more platforms you need to cover, the higher development costs you should expect.
+Basically, the more platforms you need to cover, the higher IoT application development costs you should expect.
 However, in case you’ve already determined beforehand that you’re going for more than one of them — there’s a way to reduce the costs.

-Some languages, such as React Native, allow a cross-platform mobile app development for your IoT technology (image by Lily)
+Some programming languages, such as React Native, allow a cross-platform mobile app development for your IoT technology (image by Lily)

-In fact, considering initial cross-platform development allows you not only to reduce the development costs, but also significantly lower the costs to maintain and modify software for your project.
-We recommend you to find a team that specializes in software development with the use of certain Tech Stack.
+We recommend finding a team that specializes in the IoT app development process using a specific Tech Stack.
 For example, if your goal is to create a companion app for both iOS and Android, React Native developers are the best partners for you.
 As it allows to create a common codebase for both platforms, making the development and maintenance much easier.

 🔑 Our Expertise in Determining Development Costs for IoT